slaclab/lume-ace3p/README.md

 # LUME-ACE3P Python Structures (advanced users)

+Internally, LUME-ACE3P uses Python *dict* objects to control ACE3P workflows for various tasks.
+For a parameter sweep, a workflow dict is used with input and output dicts to control the workflow tasks.
+For an optimization problem, a workflow dict is used with an output dict and Xopt objects.
+The class objects for workflow control are initialized with the aformentioned dict objects.
 <details><summary><h3>Workflow dict</h3></summary>

 The LUME-ACE3P workflow dict control the workflow task chain (by specifying related input files), directory management, and other settings.
 The workflow dict *keywords* are: